 Vue de Monde

-We dined at these restaurants on an assignment for Asia’s Lifestyle+Travel magazine; some of this text appeared in the resulting story ‘Mouthwatering Melbourne’ in the Nov-Dec 2011 issue.
+We dined at these restaurants on assignment for Asia’s Lifestyle+Travel magazine; some of this text appeared in the resulting story ‘Mouthwatering Melbourne’ in the Nov-Dec 2011 issue.
 You can watch the tantalizing time-lapse of all images shot during that research trip here.